 For minor injuries, staff will apply first aid such as band aids, ice packs, and burn cream, and file an Incident Report, with a copy sent home with the injured child.

 It is imperative to let us know if your child is taking medication or has a medical situation, such as peanut allergies, that must be dealt with by camp staff.
-Tinkering School LA is NOT a no-nut environment.
+Tinkering Camp is NOT a no-nut environment.
 The policy for children receiving medication during workshop hours:

 - No medication will be given without written parent/guardian permission.
 Child’s name, name of medication, dosage, time and date must be provided.

 - Medication must be in the original prescription container.